 Let marriage be held honorable by all, and the marital union be undefiled; for God will judge fornicators and adulterers (Hebrews 13:4, HBFV).

 The Greek word translated "undefiled" is amiantos, Strong's #G283, which means unsoiled or pure.
 Thayer's Greek Definitions further expands the definition by stating it is "free from that by which the nature of a thing is deformed and debased, or its force and vigor impaired."
 This verse is clearly discussing the sexual aspect of a husband and wife's relationship as Paul also mentions the Eternal's judgment upon those indulging in sinful sex-based behavior such as adultery.

-To understand what it means to have an undefiled martial relationship, we need to know what can defile it.
-The Old Testament has plenty to say regarding how a person can pollute themselves through sex.
-God tells us NOT to commit adultery with another person's mate (Exodus 20:14, Leviticus 18:20).
-We are also commanded not to have intercourse with animals (Leviticus 18:23).
-Sex between those of the same gender are also expressly forbidden (verse 22).
+To understand what it means to have a Godly and undefiled martial relationship we need to know what can ruin it.
+The Old Testament has plenty to say regarding how someone can pollute himself or herself through sex.
+As was stated previously, adultery is clearly unacceptable behavior (Exodus 20:14, Leviticus 18:20).
+We are also commanded not to have intercourse with animals (Leviticus 18:23) or with a person with which we are closely related.

-The New Testament book of 1Corinthians, the seventh chapter, gives us a principle or two regarding the proper sexual relationship within marriage.
-Both the husband and the wife need to seriously consider their mate's sexual needs and their capabilities.
+The book of 1Corinthians offers us a few principles regarding the proper sexual behavior within matrimony that leads to one that is pure and undefiled.
+Both the husband and the wife need to consider their mate's sexual needs and their capabilities.
 Each person should regard their bodies as belonging to their mate and not under their own total control to do with it whatever they please.